-In the British Virgin Islands, Norman Island is said to be the island Robert Lous Stevenson used as the model for Treasure Island.
-This 600-acre uninhabited island is steeped in stories of pirate treasure and has been a popular stop for sailors looking for treasure and adventure of all kind.
-Just off Norman Island are The Indians.
+In the British Virgin Islands, Norman Island is said to be the island Robert Louis Stevenson used as the model for Treasure Island.
+This 600-acre uninhabited island is steeped in stories of pirate treasure and has been a popular stop for sailors looking for treasure and adventure of all kinds.
+Just off Norman Island is The Indians.
 These large rock formations look similar to an Indian headdress and make for good snorkeling.

-- The Bight – This is the main anchorage on Norman Island.
-This is a very well-sheltered spot with many mooring balls.
+- The Bight.
+This is the main anchorage on Norman Island.
+This has good shelter with many mooring balls.
 It’s best to arrive early for a good location especially during the winter months.